Planning for and Implementing a Dynamic Writing Workshop:

-How to create a writing workshop that adapts to your writers’ needs.
+How to create and implement a writing workshop that adapts to your writers’ needs.

 This is a free Writing Workshop plan for your classroom created by The Curriculum Corner.

 We have been thinking a lot about Writer’s Workshop and its flow in the classroom.
 We are often asked about the best way to make all the pieces fit together while still providing the fluidity and individual instruction that needs to occur for writing in a classroom full of diverse needs.